 1. What is the legal definition of indecent or obscene exposure in Nevada?

-It is a crime in Nevada for people to expose themselves or other people in an indecent or obscene way.1 According to the Nevada Supreme Court, this encompasses exposing a person’s genitalia or anus.2
+It is a crime in Nevada to expose yourself or other people in an indecent or obscene way.1 According to the Nevada Supreme Court, this encompasses exposing your genitalia or anus.2

 In practice, Nevada police also arrest women for going topless and arrest men or women for mooning.
-But according to the Nevada Supreme Court, NRS 201.220 does not prohibit exposing breasts or buttocks.3
+However, according to the Nevada Supreme Court, NRS 201.220 does not prohibit exposing breasts or buttocks.3

-Therefore, defendants charged with indecent exposure for flashing their breasts or backsides should eventually get the cases dismissed once their attorneys remind the D.A. of the Nevada Supreme Court’s interpretation of NRS 201.220.
-Henderson criminal defense attorney Michael Becker gives an example:
+Therefore, if you are charged with indecent exposure for flashing your breasts or backsides, you should eventually get the cases dismissed once your attorneys remind the D.A. of the Nevada Supreme Court’s interpretation of NRS 201.220.

 Example: Tom and Jan join their friends for a party at the Fiesta.
 After getting drunk, Tom takes off his underwear, and Jan flashes her breasts.
 A cop books them both at the Henderson Detention Center for indecent exposure.
 But Jan’s case should get dropped because NRS 201.220 does not criminalize bearing one’s breasts.
 However Tom could be convicted because NRS 201.220 does prohibit bearing one’s genitalia.

-Note that a person does not have to be around other people to be convicted of indecent exposure.
-North Las Vegas defense attorney Neil Shouse explains.
+Note that you do not have to be around other people to be convicted of indecent exposure.

 Example: John is walking around without clothes in his Reno home, where the shutters to the windows are all open.
 If caught, Tom could be booked at the Washoe Detention Facility for indecent exposure.